Manfred Weber

 IEPE transducers do not require special low noise cables.
 They can be connected with any standard coaxial cable.

-Strong electromagnetic fields can induce error signals, particularly when charge transducers are used.
+Strong electromagnetic fields can induce error signals.
+This is particularly the case with charge transducers.
 Therefore it is recommended to route the sensor cable as far away as possible from electromagnetic sources, like generators, AC converters or motors.
 Do not route the cable along power lines and cross them right-angled.

 Relative cable motion (cable whip) at the sensor body can cause erroneous sensor outputs.
-Miniature accelerometers and compression designs (i.e. Metra´s "KD" models) are particularly susceptible.
+Miniature accelerometers and compression designs (i.e. Metra´s “KD” models) are particularly susceptible.
 This problem can be avoided by proper cable tie-down.
 Metra offers the cable clamps 004 and 020 for this purpose.
-Adhesive cable clamps or "O"-Rings are also suited as shown in Figure 18.
+Adhesive cable clamps or “O”-Rings are also suited as shown in the illustration below.

-When securing the cable, leave enough slack to allow free movement of the sensor.
+When securing the cable, leave enough slack to protect the sensor from mechanical stress by the cable.

 Before starting the measurement, make sure that all connectors are carefully tightened.
 Loose connector nuts are a typical source of measuring errors.
 Do not use a pliers.
 Hand tightening is sufficient.
 A small amount of thread-locking compound can be applied on the male thread.
 Avoid contamination of the insulator.